Welcome to the Blumstein Lab

 |At UCLA we teach an intensive field biology class called the Field Biology Quarter.
 I've taken groups of highly-motivated undergraduates to Australia, Kenya, the Virgin Islands, and Belize for a bout of intensive research and learning.
 Students write proposals while in the US, then, working collaboratively in groups of three, have 3 weeks in-country to conduct the research.
 A bout of analysis and writing follows back in LA.
 In the past, students have conducted first-rate research and a variety of these student-generated projects (mostly focusing on antipredator behavior and communication) have been published.
 Some have even received popular press!|

-Past Teaching Assistants: Janice Daniel, Jonathan Drury, Brenda Larison, Matt Petelle, Brian Smith, Lucretia Olson
+Past Teaching Assistants: Janice Daniel, Jonathan Drury, Brenda Larison, Nicole Munoz, Matt Petelle, Brian Smith, Lucretia Olson

 Popular Press: Natural History, Science Update, Nature, Science News, UCLA Today